mezera/mrQ/README.md

 ==
 Version 1 (v.1) is the code to replicate that was used in Nature medicine mezer at. el.
 2013 article: https://github.com/mezera/mrQ/tree/v1.0

-We recommend you use the most recent, up to date of mrQ.
+We recommend you use the most recent, up to date version of mrQ.
 The most active area of development is in the way the coil sensitivities are calculated.
-After V.1, later versions do not rely on Freesurfer any longer.
+Later versions (>V.1) do not rely on Freesurfer any longer.
 An article describing those changes is in preparation.

 Parallel computing
 ==
 mrQ takes advantage of parallel computing in three steps within analysis.
-To calculate transmit inhomogeneity for each voxel.
+1. To calculate transmit inhomogeneity for each voxel.
-To calculate T1 and M0 to each voxel
+2. To calculate T1 and M0 to each voxel
-To calculate the coil gain for different bloc in image space.
+3. To calculate the coil gain for different bloc in image space.

 mrQ is written to take advantage of the Sun grid parallel computing engine.
 Each user will need to change the specific calls to the grid according to the parallel computing environment available.
 One can turn off all those parallel jobs by editing the following setting when creating the mrQ structure:

-mrQ=mrQ_Set(mrQ,sungrid’,0);
+- mrQ=mrQ_Set(mrQ,sungrid’,0);
-mrQ=mrQ_Set(mrQ,’proclus’,0);
+- mrQ=mrQ_Set(mrQ,’proclus’,0);

-If parallel computing not available to you please contact us.
-We are currently working on a general version of the code that does not rely on parallel computations.
+If parallel computing is not available to you please contact us, as we are currently working on a general version of the code that does not rely on parallel computations.

 mrQ analysis overview
 ==
- mrQ will use the mrQ structure you create and save it to the subject’s directory.
+- mrQ will use the mrQ structure you create and save it to the subject’s directory.
- New directories will be created, including directories for data and quantitative fits.
+- New directories will be created, including directories for data and quantitative fits.
- Images will be register to each other.
+- Images will be register to each other.
- SEIR-EPI T1 will be computed (low resultion)
+- SEIR-EPI T1 will be computed (low resultion)
-SPGR T1, M0, B1 maps, and a synthetic T1-weighted image, will be computed.
+- SPGR T1, M0, B1 maps, and a synthetic T1-weighted image, will be computed.
-T1-weighted and quantitative T1 images will be combined to segment the brain tissue.
+- T1-weighted and quantitative T1 images will be combined to segment the brain tissue.
-PD and coil gain will be fit from the M0 image.
+- PD and coil gain will be fit from the M0 image.
-Biophysical model will be applay to calculate VIP and SIR maps.
+- Biophysical model will be applied to calculate VIP and SIR maps.

-Scanner dicoms types
+Scanner dicom types
 ==
 The mrQ software was built around GE dicoms.
 It is possible that different vendors have different conventions in saving dicom information (e.g., header information, data ordering).